 - 2 pencils

-Your teachers will advise you on what specific equipment you will need for certain exams.
+Teachers will advise students on what specific equipment they will need for certain exams.
 This may include, but is not limited to;

 Some Maths, Science, Business Studies, Geography or Economics

 Design & Technology, Media Studies

 - A bottle of water – clear bottle with no labels or writing.

 - Highlighter – to highlight key text in the question paper, must NOT be used on answer booklet

 - A wrist watch – must NOT be a smart watch.
 Must be removed from wrist and placed on your desk.